mozilla/ActiveData/README.md

 ## Requirements

 * Python2.7 installed
-* Elasticsearch **version 1.7.x**
+* Elasticsearch **version 6.x**

 ### Elasticsearch Configuration

 Elasticsearch has a configuration file at `config/elasticsearch.yml`.
-You must modify it to turn on scripting.
-Add these two lines at the top of the file:
+You must modify it to handle a high number of scripts

-    script.inline: on
-    script.indexed: on
+    script.max_compilations_rate: 10000/1m

 We enable compression for faster transfer speeds